WE ARE OPEN FOR DRINKS & BASKET MEALS ON THE PATIO

 Claire and Peter are extremely grateful for ongoing support.
-We hope to keep your pub alive!
+We would love to see you all soon!

 The Royal Arms in Llangrove